-If you have a disability or medical condition we would strongly recommend that you contact the Disability Advice and Support (DAS) team as early as possible so that they can advise you of the support that is available.
-They will be able to help you get support put in place and can make referrals to the Accommodation Office if necessary, to ensure that you get accommodation that is suitable for your needs.
+If you have a disability or medical condition we recommend you contact the Disability Advice and Support (DAS) team as early as possible.
+They will advise you of the support available, help put in place and make any necessary referrals to the Accommodation Office to ensure you get accommodation that is suitable for your needs.

 N.B.
 The Accommodation Office will only provide equipment for your accommodation if it is considered to be a reasonable adjustment and where there is adequate supporting medical evidence.
 In some cases you may be required to apply for items through other means such as the Disabled Student’s Allowance.

-In instances where you need special adaptations to the bedroom, flat or facilities, such as if you are a wheelchair user or require special access, if you have a hearing impairment and require a hearing package in your room to alert you of fire alarms, if your bedroom/kitchen/bathroom facilities need adapting or if you have a carer, who may also require a room, then please contact the Transitions Officer in the DAS team.
+If you need special adaptations to the bedroom, flat or facilities e.g. wheelchair or special access, a hearing package to alert you of fire alarms, adapted bedroom/kitchen/bathroom facilities or an extra room for a carer, please contact the Transitions Officer in the DAS team.

 Accommodation for personal carers

 The student will need to ensure that the cost of the carer’s room can be met.
-Home fee paying students may be able to reclaim the cost from their home area Social Services Department, or the Local Authority.
+Home fee-paying students may be able to reclaim the cost from their home area Social Services Department, or the Local Authority.

 Non-first year students

 Students are eligible to book university sourced halls of residence for their subsequent years at university in situations where their disability or medical condition causes mobility problems that require them to be close to their faculty, they need specialist adaptations to their room or flat, or they have a recognised disability/ medical condition which means they would be at a disadvantage if they were not accommodated in halls of residence.
 Any offers are subject to suitable accommodation being available.